MuradyanA/async-race/README.md

 - ✅Prettier Setup (5 points): Prettier is correctly set up with two scripts in package.json: format for auto-formatting and ci:format for checking issues.

-- ❌ESLint Configuration (5 points): ESLint is configured with the Airbnb style guide.
+- ✅ESLint Configuration (5 points): ESLint is configured with the Airbnb style guide.
 A lint script in package.json runs ESLint checks.
 Configuration files should reflect strict TypeScript settings as per tsconfig.json.